w3f/Grants-Program/applications/subdex.md

 ## Project Description :page_facing_up:

 SubDEX is the decentralized cross-chain exchange based on automated liquidity protocol.
 This project was initially submitted to [Hackusama](https://devpost.com/software/dark-dex).
-The SubDEX team's goal goes beyond what was produced in the hackathon, we aim to continue to build Subdex in order to have the Subdex parachain connect to the main polkadot network and provide external tools to support other parachains access Subdex's full functionality.
+The SubDEX team's goal goes beyond what was produced in the hackathon, we aim to continue to build Subdex in order to have the Subdex parachain connect to the main polkadot network and provide external tools to support other parachains access SubDEX's full functionality.

 We believe SubDEX is good for the Substrate / Polkadot Ecosystem because it addresses the following problems when user wants to exchange asset on any blockchains that are or will be connected to the Polkadot system, either through being a parachain / bridges: